-Welcome to the inaugural academic conference sponsored by the Bruce Springsteen Archives and Center for American Music.
+Welcome to the inaugural academic conference, Bruce Springsteen’s Darkness on the Edge of Town: An International Symposium.
 Convened on the beautiful campus of Monmouth University in West Long Branch, New Jersey, the conference will celebrate the 40th anniversary of Bruce Springsteen’s 1978 classic album Darkness on the Edge of Town.

 Pre-conference activities will commence on Thursday, April 12th, and conclude on the afternoon of Sunday, April 15th.
 The conference will welcome an international roster of participants, as well as a host of keynote speakers and musical acts celebrating the life and times of the Jersey Shore and popular music.